ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==
+= 2.13.2 (2020-04-28) =
+* Fixed issue with Phone field and pre selected country code

 = 2.13.1 (2020-04-27) =
 * Fixed issue with warning message when user is not logged in.